Lost Insurance Policy? Pursuing Coverage for Long-Tail Environmental Liability Still Feasible

-- Search for pre-pollution exclusion policies or evidence of such policies.
 Prioritize locating general liability insurance policies for the time period of the alleged polluting activity and, if they cannot be found, carefully search the company’s historical records for any evidence of that coverage.
-A search should include not only the company’s insurance files, but also its financial records and claims files.
-As the M. Sergeant case demonstrates, ledgers and other bookkeeping records, including cancelled checks, may identify insurance companies in entries noting premium payments or refunds, and perhaps reference specific policy numbers.
+A search should include not only the company’s insurance files but also its financial records and claims files.
+As the M. Sergeant case demonstrates, ledgers and other bookkeeping records, including canceled checks, may identify insurance companies in entries noting premium payments or refunds, and perhaps reference specific policy numbers.
 Claims files similarly may identify an insurance company that paid to defend or settle a claim in a particular year.

-- Check with your broker(s).
 The records of a company’s insurance brokers can be a treasure trove of information.
-Brokers may have retained information on the placement of coverage in relevant years, including the specific insurance companies, policy numbers, limits and terms of coverage, if not the policies themselves.
+Brokers may have retained information on the placement of coverage in relevant years, including the specific insurance companies, policy numbers, limits, and terms of coverage, if not the policies themselves.
 It is noteworthy that in the M. Sergeant case the broker’s records were not available, but they could have bolstered the policyholder’s otherwise meager documentary evidence.